-- 3 Wait at least the hold-off time, counting from the start of the transmission to give the UNC time to upload the files and avoid file overwrite at the MsBR. - 4 Repeat Step 1 and Step 2 at least 20 times at locations about a 1/4 block away from each of the previous transmissions or until the trio or trios of subsites show sufficient calibration events, that is greater than 6/12.
+- 3 Wait at least the hold-off time, counting from the start of the transmission to give the UNC time to upload the files and avoid file overwrite at the MsBR. - 4 Repeat step 1 and step 2 at least 20 times at locations at least a 1/4 block (50 meters, 55 yards) away from each of the previous transmissions or until the trio or trios of subsites show sufficient calibration events, that is greater than 6/12.
 This is one set of transmissions.
 This is done for each channel under calibration.
 Doing all channels and locations at the same time saves calibration time. - 5 Record the latitude and longitude of each interfering transmissions to be used to associate the incident location to the incident recorded at the UNC using the time stamps.